optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/README.md

 ### <a id="option1"></a>Webpage Pop-Up: Option 1 (Default)
 By creating a webpage pop-up campaign in your Optimove site (see [Creating Webpage Pop-up campaign in Optimove Site](#create-popup-in-site)), this will automatically allow you to execute and display the relevant pop-up.
 [Optimove Web SDK](https://github.com/optimove-tech/Web-SDK-Integration-Guide) already consists of this functionality and there is no additional code implementation required.

-There is however specific metadata (dimmer and watermark) that can be modified for your Optimove's webpage pop-up (see [Webpage Pop-ups Functions and Options](#webpage-pop-ups-function)) that is done by Optimove's Product Integration Manager.
-Please ask the Product Integration Manager to update the metadata as required.
+There is however specific metadata (dimmer and watermark) that can be modified for your Optimove's webpage pop-up (see [Webpage Pop-ups Functions and Options](#webpage-pop-ups-function)).

+>**Note:**
+> - The Web Pop-Up created via Manage Templates, does support form submission (text fields, drop downs, etc) into Optimove.
+Please see Form Submission.
+> - To enable/disable dimmer or watermark, please contact the Product Integration Team.
+>
 <br/>

 ### <a id="option2"></a>Webpage Pop-Up: Option 2 (Callback)
 If you prefer, you can override Optimove's webpage pop-up functionality in order to serve the popup yourself.
-This means, by calling the  `reportEventCallback` function (see [Webpage Pop-ups Functions and Options](#webpage-pop-ups-function)), you will be able to retrieve the marketer's message/HTML coming from Optimove campaign and display it in your website according to your own popup/banner functionality.
+This means, by calling the  `reportEventCallback` function (see [Webpage Pop-ups Callback Functions and Options](#webpage-pop-ups-function)), you will be able to retrieve the marketer's message/HTML coming from Optimove campaign and display it in your website according to your own popup/banner functionality.
 <br/>
-### <a id="webpage-pop-ups-function"></a>Webpage Pop-ups Functions and Options
+### <a id="webpage-pop-ups-function"></a>Webpage Pop-ups Callback Functions and Options

 **Options & Function code snippet**
 ```javascript